georgedashen/SEER_Visualization/README.md

 # SEER_Visualization
-This is a demo for a R-based visualization UI for SEER data from 2001-2019
+This is a demo for an R-based visualization UI of SEER data from 2000-2019.

 ## Requirement
 ```